mozahidr/React_Travel_Advisor_API_Project/README.md

 # React Travel Advisor API project

-## Users are able to search restaurant, hotel, attractions all over the world using google map
+## Users are able to search restaurants, hotels, attractions all over the world using google map

 ## Live demo
 https://creative-cassata-e6a5e0.netlify.app/